charmedsatyr-401-advanced-javascript/lab-15/README.md

 `admin` capabilities:
 * `echo '{"username":"admin", "password":"admin", "role":"admin"}' | http post :3000/signup`

-Note again that for testing purposes, you may `POST` to `/autopopulate-users` with `admin` capabilities, to populate dummy users, e.g.:
+Note again that for testing purposes, you may `POST` to `/autopopulate-users` to populate dummy users, e.g.:

-* `http post :3000/autopopulate-users -a admin:admin`
+* `http post :3000/autopopulate-users`

 ###### Using Protected Routes
 You can interact with the protected routes using the following syntax and making substitutions for the words in all caps: